2009 UCLA Bruins football team: EagleBank Bowl

 UCLA played Temple at the 2009 EagleBank Bowl at RFK Stadium in Washington, D.C.
-The bowl game was scheduled to start at 4:30 PM US EST on Tuesday, December 29, 2009.
+The bowl game was scheduled to start at 4:30 p.m.
+US EST on Tuesday, December 29, 2009.
 Navy defeated Army, allowing UCLA to play in its first bowl game since the 2007 Las Vegas Bowl.

 The Temple Owls were making their first bowl game in 30 years, but it was ruined by the UCLA Bruins.
 The game time temperature started at freezing, with significant windchill, and only decreased from there.
 This led notable Temple alum Bill Cosby to flaunt his Owls' distinct weather advantage.

 The teams traded touchdowns early, but Temple built a big lead early, thanks to the play of the running back tandem of Bernard Price and Matt Brown.
 After trailing 21–10 at the half, UCLA converted a 4th and 1 pass to Terrence Austin into a touchdown to pull within 4.
 The game was won in the 4th quarter with a field goal by Kai Forbath, a 2-yard interception touchdown by Akeem Ayers, a two-point PAT catch by Nelson Rosario from Kevin Prince, and a safety from a bad snap on a Temple punt.
 Akeem Ayers was the MVP with several key tackles and the game-winning score, in which he fell attempting a pass rush, and was able to get up just in time to intercept the pass at the line of scrimmage and score easily.